TRIAEIOU/flexible-cloze-2/README.md

   - `inactive`: inactive clozes (setting to `true`will make FC2 behave similar to core Anki clozes).
   - `addtional`: Additional fields (including Information field).
   - `information`: Information field (regardless of `additional`).
+- `debug`: can be used to print debug information, useful if you have an issue and want to report it (`false` for none, `error` errors and `true` for errors and debug information).
+- Configuration can be overridden on an individual note by using Anki `Tags`, e.g add `fc2.cfg.front.scroll.initial.context-bottom` to set the front side initial scroll of the note to `context-bottom` (leave out the side to set for both front and back, e.g. `fc2.cfg.scroll.initial.context-bottom`)
 - Styling of different elements (e.g. "I want the answer to be displayed inline rather than in a block") can easily be configured in the `Styling` section of the card template.
-- Changes will mainly be made inside `FC2 BEGIN`/`END` tags, which in turn is divided into functionality and configuration allowing the user to avoid overwriting their modification part on update.
+- Changes will mainly be made inside `FUNCTIONALITY BEGIN`/`FUNCTIONALITY END` tags, which in turn is divided into functionality and configuration allowing the user to avoid overwriting their modification part on update.

 ## Regarding styling